 ACD is a T lymphocyte mediated allergic reaction (Cavani et al., 2007; Martin, 2012).
 Chemicals are normally too small to elicit an immune response.
 The successful acquisition of skin sensitization requires, therefore that the chemical is able to associate with protein.
 Sensitizing chemicals are as a consequence naturally protein-reactive, or can be converted locally into protein-reactive species.
 The induction of skin sensitization requires activation of both the innate and adaptive immune responses, and a variety of cells and molecules have pivotal roles to play in the initiation and orchestration of cutaneous immune responses to chemical allergens.
 Common examples of chemicals that are associated with skin sensitization and ACD include metals in jewelry, and chemicals in cosmetics or in latex gloves.
 More than 3700 substances have been identified as contact allergens.
 The article, Allergies Caused by Consumer Products and Foods (2006), provides an excellent overview of the types and mechanisms of allergies.
+The key biological events of skin sensitization have also been described in the Organisation for Cooperation and Development (OECD) report The Adverse Outcome Pathway for Skin Sensitisation Initiated by Covalent Binding to Proteins (OECD, 2014).

 A diagram of the mechanism of skin sensitization (Gildea, 2005)